JackLockett/Cruise-Information-Tracker/README.md

 5. The script will then fetch and display the current cruise information for the selected ship.

-## Available Cruises
+## Available Marella Cruises

-The script provides information for the following cruises:
+The script exclusively provides information for the following Marella cruise ships:

 1. Marella Discovery
 2. Marella Discovery 2